isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/custom-style-toc.md

 ---
 title: Native PDF Publish Feature | Apply custom style on TOC entries and topic content
 description: Learn how to create use styleheets and create styles for your content.
+exl-id: f65c9683-a1fc-432a-854b-83e8f39d7dae
 ---
 # Apply custom style on TOC entries and topic content

 At times, you might want to apply custom styling on the TOC entries or a particular topic.
 This can be achieved by associating an `outputclass` attribute with the `<topicref>` element in your DITA map.
 Also, in case you want to apply a custom format to an entire topic, then that can also be achieved by extending the attribute's style definition in the CSS.